skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 !!! question "Questions"

-	* Why were there some blocks above in the policy that used the permissions boundary condition and some that did not?
+	* Why were there some blocks in the policy above that used the permissions boundary condition and some that did not?
 	* Why are we using pathing here?
 	* There are two ways of doing resource restrictions: naming and pathing.
 Which option allows you to create policies using both the AWS Console and CLI?
 	* Why do we add the Deny for DeletePolicy actions regarding the webadminspermissionsboundary & webadminspermissionpolicy?
+Is this actually needed?

 ## Task 4 <small>Test the webadmins permissions</small>

 It's time to check your work and make sure the webadmins are set up properly.
-You need to test the following actions as the webadmins:

-1. Create an IAM policy
-2. Create an IAM role (and attach that policy)
-3. Create a Lambda function (and attach that role)

 The instructions for how to test the setup can be found in the **[VERIFY phase](./verify.md)**.
 The **VERIFY** phase assumes you are checking another team's setup but for your own testing this will be just done in your own account.
 You'll need to keep that in mind because some of the **VERIFY** phase instructions assume you are doing this cross account so you'll need to adjust some of the commands.

-When you have verified your work is correct, move on to the next task (**Task 5**) which will involve actually exchanging information so another team can verify your work.
+Come back to the **BUILD** phase after you have verified your work is correct, move on to **Task 5**.

 ## Task 5 <small>Gather info needed for the **VERIFY** phase</small>